appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     });
     ```
 -   **transformResponse** `(response: any) => Promise<any>`
     Enables transformation of search network response before rendering them.
-It is an asynchronous function which will accept an ElasticSearch response object as param and is expected to return an updated response as the return value.<br/>
+It is an asynchronous function which will accept an Elasticsearch response object as param and is expected to return an updated response as the return value.<br/>
     For example:
 ```js
     const searchbase = new Searchbase({